Our Social Enterprise Commitment

 At Janssen, we have a deep responsibility to the people we serve, and this extends to our supply chain.
 As part of Johnson & Johnson, we are an active supporter of Johnson & Johnson’s Social Impact through Procurement (SIP) programme.

 The aim is to connect our business needs to social enterprise suppliers in the communities we operate in.
 Our business benefits from new ideas and innovation, and society benefits from companies such as ours building more diverse and inclusive supply chains.

 Social enterprises are businesses which trade for a social purpose, such as organisations developed to create employment for people facing barriers to the job market.
 This could include those with mental and physical disabilities, autism, and individuals in isolated or vulnerable populations.

-Johnson & Johnson is proud to be a Founding Partner of the Buy Social Corporate Challenge, an initiative developed by Social Enterprise UK (SEUK) which brings together a group of large businesses with a collective aim of spending £1 billion with social enterprises by 2020.
-At Johnson & Johnson we have committed to spending £15 million with social enterprises by 2020, while Janssen UK is aspiring to redirect 5% of our essential business spend to social enterprises in order to support 150 jobs for those furthest from the job market.
+Johnson & Johnson is proud to be a Founding Partner of the Buy Social Corporate Challenge, an initiative developed by Social Enterprise UK (SEUK).
+At Janssen UK, as part of the Johnson & Johnson family of companies, we are aspiring to redirect 5% of our essential business spend to social enterprises in order to support 150 jobs for those furthest from the job market.

 Since the launch of the SIP programme in 2014:

 Over 40 UK social enterprises have benefited from entering Johnson & Johnson supply chains